benjaminrust/bens-sso-demo/README.md

 embedded-login-example
 ====================
+testing my own spin on this app from soup to nuts - likely breaking a few things along the way

 This simple app builds a basic PHP app running on Heroku and uses Salesforce Identity and the Login Widget project.
 Users have to log in to get access to data sheet.